 Even if you’ve never participated in McDonald's Monopoly, you’ve probably heard of it.
 And if you haven’t heard of it, there’s still a lot it can teach you about running a successful gamified promotional campaign.

 McDonald’s Monopoly is ‘free to play’ for customers when they buy food from McDonald’s.
 Most menu items come with game pieces that allow customers to win a variety of prizes.
+These game pieces function as stand-in for a promo code or voucher, with opportunities ranging from saving money on McDonald's menu items to shopping vouchers or even a car.

 All in all, participating in the promotion is very easy.
 Simply buy food and collect game pieces for the chance to win.
 This simplicity, at least on the customer’s side, is one of the key reasons for McDonald’s Monopoly’s success.